Mustapha Isah: Loan at IK Start

-On July 24, 2024, it was confirmed that Isah had been loaned out to Norwegian First Division club IK Start for the rest of the year with an option to buy.
+On 24 July 2024, it was confirmed that Isah had been loaned out to Norwegian First Division club IK Start for the rest of the year with an option to buy.
 After a good stay with six games and an assist in 12 games, IK Start negotiated with Randers to keep Isah after the end of the loan spell.
-As the clubs could not agree and the option had expired, Start's sports director confirmed on January 12, 2025 that Isah would return to Randers.
+As the clubs could not agree and the option had expired, Start's sports director confirmed on 12 January 2025 that Isah would return to Randers.

 Kristiansund BK

-On January 26, 2025, it was confirmed that Isah would continue in Norway after all, but instead at Eliteserien side Kristiansund BK, where he had signed a deal until the end of 2028.
+On 26 January 2025, it was confirmed that Isah would continue in Norway after all, but instead at Eliteserien side Kristiansund BK, where he had signed a deal until the end of 2028.

+La Louvière

+In July 2026, Isah joined Belgian Pro League club RAAL La Louvière from Kristiansund on a three-year contract.
+The transfer was reported to be a record sale for Kristiansund BK.